jdmonin/JSettlers2/README.txt

 People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.

-Any command-line switches and options go before the port number or -jar if specified on the command line.
+Any command-line switches and options go before the port number if specified on the command line.
+If the command includes -jar, switches and options go after the jar filename.

 To have all games' results stored in the database, use this option:
   -Djsettlers.db.save.games=Y